2015 European Games: Bus accident

 During the games there was a road accident where a coach driver drove into a group of young Austrian athletes by mixing up the accelerator and brake pedals, with the incident recorded by a surveillance camera.
 15-year-old Austrian synchronized swimmer Vanessa Sahinovic and her teammates Lisa Breit and Luna Pajer were injured.
 Sahinovic was placed in an induced coma and flown to Vienna for emergency surgery.
 Sahinovic was left paraplegic in the accident.
 Because of the accident, Austria had to withdraw from the team competition.
 In the synchronized swimming duet competition, sisters Anna-Maria and Eirini-Maria Alexandri won the silver medal, which they dedicated to the injured teammates.
 The police officer who released the video of the surveillance camera was relieved of his duties.
 Sahinovic is recovering, and is supported by an initiative of Austrian swimmers and a fundraising campaign.

 Marketing

 Logo and mascots

 Jeyran (left) and Nar (right), the mascots of the games.

 The official logo for the 2015 European Games was unveiled on 16 June 2014.
-Designed by Adam Yunusov, it was inspired by country's ancient and contemporary culture.
+Designed by Adam Yunusov, it was inspired by country's contemporary culture.
 The logo includes flame, water, the mythical Simurgh bird, an Azerbaijani carpet and a pomegranate as one of the symbols of Azerbaijani profusion.
 The pomegranate, called Nar (pomegranate in Azerbaijani), is one of two mascots for the Games, along with a gazelle named Jeyran (gazelle in Azerbaijani).
 The couple are intended to represent the spirit of Azerbaijan and help excite the youth for the event.